 Except if the program is technically or commercially unsuccessful, the funding granted must be reimbursed over a four-year period starting from 31 March 2012.
+In 2012, the first installments for €90,000 were repaid.

 Finance leases

 Borrowings recognized represent the reverse entry of capitalized finance leases as described above in note 4.